ca2los/portfolio/README.md

 # Creating a book

-This is the first version of *my personal portfolio* where I'll be sharing the projects and studies that I find useful to share.
+This is the first version of *my personal portfolio* where I'll be sharing the projects and studies that I find useful.
 The framework has *three sections* to highlight the most important information about the mission and capabilities.

 ### v.1.0